collectionspace/dnn-collectionspace/README.md

 ```bash
 git clone https://github.com/collectionspace/dnn-collectionspace.git
 ```

+2. You need to generate a build from the source code.
+Install the visual studio 2019 or any latest available.

+3. On Visual studio landing screen select **open a project or a solution**

+4. Navigate to your project root and select **cspace.sln** file.

+5. In the project explorer expand references you will see unresolved references we need to install them.The quickest way to do this is to remove DotNetNuke.Web.MVC from the list and right click on **References** and **Manage Nuget Packages**

+6. Click on browse and search for DotNetNuke.Web.Mvc and hit install.
+The process should take some time but should install most of the dependencies.

+7. After that select release from dropdown the default value should be debug and click on Built -> Build Solution

+6. On the root of your project you should now see a Install Folder.

+5. on the top toolbar select release from the dropdown and click Build ->Generate Build

 2. In the DNN Admin sidebar, click Setting, click the **Extensions** options, then click the **Install Extension** button.